 Enforcement.
-Some public scoping comments raised concerns that current enforcement of e-bike regulations is insufficient and that managing for class 1 e-bikes only would be difficult if not unenforceable.
+Some public comments raised concerns that current enforcement of e-bike regulations is insufficient and that managing for class 1 e-bikes only would be difficult if not unenforceable.
 Enforcing e-bike regulations requires adequate level of staff and funding.
-The MFO currently has three law enforcement officers covering 1.8 million acres and three million visitors.
+The MFO currently has three law enforcement officers covering 1.8 million acres and three million annual visitors.
 Class 2 and class 3 e-bikes as well as traditional bikes look and perform similarly to class 1 e-bikes.
 While market data, as well as anecdotal data by BLM recreation staff and partners, indicate that class 1 eMTBs are the most common type of eMTB, public comments raised concerns of aftermarket modifications allowing for class 1 e-bikes to perform similar to other classes (e.g. throttle assisted) and at higher horse powers.
 Enforcing regulations, with either a prohibition of e-bikes, allowance of only class 1 e-bikes, or allowance of all classes of e-bikes but no other motorized electric bikes, would take personnel time and associated costs.
-As indicated in Section 2.2.1.2, adaptive management measures including a BLM and GCATT managed report system would aid with monitoring and enforcement.
+As indicated in Section 2.2.1.2, the monitoring plan would provide adaptive management measures including a BLM and GCATT managed report system and BLM enhanced aw enforcement efforts to address occurrences of electric or gas-powered motorcycles, specifically with unsafe, reckless or resource damaging behavior.

 Trail Maintenance.
 Many of the substantive public comments not in support of e-bikes expressed concerns that allowing e-bikes on the analyzed trails would cause damage to the trails requiring more trail maintenance.
 The Federal Lands Research Study (Department of Transportation 2022) identified only one study on natural resource impacts from e-bikes conducted in northwest Oregon by the International Mountain Bicycling Association (IMBA).
 The results of this study indicated no significant difference in soil displacement due to the performance or speed of the rider between eMTBs and traditional mountain bikes (IMBA 2016).
 However, the heavier weights of eMTBs, when compared to traditional mountain bikes, can cause increased soil displacement in grade changes and turns, but far less displacement than that caused by gas-powered dirt bikes.
 The study concluded that traditional bikes and eMTBs are largely similar in their impacts and that impacts are likely due to poor trail design and maintenance.
 Therefore, trail impacts can be limited through sustainable trail design (IMBA 2016).
 The 2016 IMBA study was conducted on trails with different soil types and within a different climate than the MFO.
 To date, there are no studies on soil displacement and other potential trail impacts from e-bikes within the dry, Colorado Plateau desert characterized by sand and clay-based soils.
-As mentioned above, the analyzed trails have been designed, built, and maintained following best management practices for mountain bike use published in documents such as Managing Mountain Biking: IMBA's Guide to Providing Great Riding (IMBA 2017) and Guidelines for a Quality Trail Experience (BLM/IMBA 2017).
+As mentioned above, the analyzed trails have been designed, built, and maintained following best management practices for mountain bike use published in documents such as Managing Mountain Biking: IMBA's Guide to Providing Great Riding (IMBA 2017)

+and Guidelines for a Quality Trail Experience (BLM/IMBA 2017).
 Additionally, the two-phased approach would allow the BLM and GCATT the opportunity to monitor for trail impacts through the initial year and inform where trail modifications may be necessary with the subsequent trails.